Fr4nXxx/dsci100/MT2 Cheat Sheet.md

         filter(.metric == "accuracy") %>%
         filter(mean == max(mean)) # to figure out which one is the most ideal model
 ```
+Training set and testing set: we only use the testing set when we want to do the actually prediction (with the function ```predict()```).
+Before this step, we only use the training set.

 # Individual fn's
 ```